Tutorial on Variational Autoencoders: Variational Autoencoders

 \subsubsection{The information-theoretic interpretation}

-Another important way to look at the right hand side of Equation~\ref{eq:variational} is in terms of information theory, and in particular, the ``minimum description length'' principle which motivated many of the VAE's predecessors like Helmholtz Machines~\cite{dayan1995helmholtz}, the Wake-Sleep Algorithm~\cite{hinton1995wake}, Deep Belief Nets~\cite{hinton2006fast}, and Boltzmann Machines~\cite{salakhutdinov2009deep}. $\log P(X)$ can be seen as the total number of bits required to construct $X$ under our model using an ideal encoding.
+Another important way to look at the right hand side of Equation~\ref{eq:variational} is in terms of information theory, and in particular, the ``minimum description length'' principle which motivated many of the VAE's predecessors like Helmholtz Machines~\cite{dayan1995helmholtz}, the Wake-Sleep Algorithm~\cite{hinton1995wake}, Deep Belief Nets~\cite{hinton2006fast}, and Boltzmann Machines~\cite{salakhutdinov2009deep}. $-\log P(X)$ can be seen as the total number of bits required to construct a given $X$ under our model using an ideal encoding.
 The right hand side of Equation~\ref{eq:variational} views this as a two-step process to construct $X$.
 We first use some bits to construct $z$.
-Recall that a KL-divergence is measured in bits (or nats).
-We measure the bits required to construct $z$ using a $\mathcal{D}[Q(z|X)||P(z)]$ because under our model, we assume that any $z$ which is sampled from $P(z)=\mathcal{N}(z|0,I)$ can contain no information about $X$.
-Hence, we need to measure the amount of \textit{extra} information that we get about $X$ when $z$ comes from $Q(z|X)$ instead of from $P(z)$ (for more details, see the ``bits back'' argument of~\cite{hinton1993keeping,hinton1994autoencoders}).
+Recall that a KL-divergence is in units of bits (or, more precisely, nats).
+Specifically, $\mathcal{D}[Q(z|X)||P(z)]$ is the expected information that's required to convert an uninformative sample from $P(z)$ into a sample from $Q(z|X)$ (the so-called ``information gain'' interpretation of KL-divergence).
+That is, it measures the amount of \textit{extra} information that we get about $X$ when $z$ comes from $Q(z|X)$ instead of from $P(z)$ (for more details, see the ``bits back'' argument of~\cite{hinton1993keeping,hinton1994autoencoders}).
 In the second step, $P(X|z)$ measures the amount of information required to reconstruct $X$ from $z$ under an ideal encoding.
-Hence, the total number of bits ($\log P(X)$) is the sum of these two steps, minus a penalty we pay for $Q$ being a sub-optimal encoding ($\mathcal{D}[P(z|X)||Q(z|X)]$).
-Note that this second step is a fairly wasteful way to encode information about $X$: $P(X|z)$ does not model any of the correlations between the dimensions of $X$ under our model, so even an ideal encoding must essentially encode every dimension separately.
+Hence, the total number of bits ($-\log P(X)$) is the sum of these two steps, minus a penalty we pay for $Q$ being a sub-optimal encoding ($\mathcal{D}[Q(z|X)||P(z|X)]$).